pz1g14/COMP2215/README.md

 3. Create custom levels

-More information can be found in the user guide included
+More information can be found in the included user guide.